Rahiolisaurus: Description

-Rahiolisaurus was initially described as a large-sized abelisaurid and around 8 m long and weighing 2 MT, but the allometry-based estimate for the right femur specimen (ISIR 557) suggests a shorter body length of 6.22–6.75 m.
+Rahiolisaurus was initially described as a large-sized abelisaurid and around 8 m long and weighing 2 MT, but the allometry-based estimate for different specimens suggest a shorter body length of 6.22–6.75 m.
 It shares many similarities with another Indian abelisaurid, Rajasaurus, but includes differences such as an overall more gracile and slender-limbed form.
 Abelisaurids typically had four fingers, short arms, and, to compensate, a heavily constructed head which was the primary tool for hunting; however, the skull was short, they probably had modest jaw musculature, and the teeth were short.
 Abelisaurids likely had a bite force similar to Allosaurus at around 3500 N.

 Classification

 In 2014, the subfamily Majungasaurinae was erected by palaeontologist Thierry Tortosa to separate the newly discovered European Arcovenator, Majungasaurus, Indosaurus, Rahiolisaurus, and Rajasaurus from South American abelisaurids based on physical characteristics such as elongated antorbital fenestrae in front of the eye sockets, and a sagittal crest that widens into a triangular surface towards the front of the head.
-Despite large oceanic barriers, it has been suggested that a migration of abelisaurids took place in the Late Cretaceous between Africa, Europe, Madagascar, and India which ultimately isolated South American abelisaurids; it is possible that migration occurred between Europe and India across Africa given its proximity to both, and the volcanic Dras-Kohistan island arc may have allowed island hopping and an indirect path to Asia, though these are still questionable explanations.
+In more recent analyses Rahiolisaurus as appeared as being more closely related to the South American abelisaurids, further strengthening the faunal similarities between India and South America in the mesozoic.

 The following cladogram was recovered by Tortosa (2014):

+A phylogeny from 2018 recovered Rahiolisaurus as forming a clade with the Madagascan abelisaurid Dahalokely within majungasaurinae.
+Only the phylogenies for Abelisauridae is depicted here.

+In 2021, Rahiolisaurus and Dahalokely were again recovered as sister taxa, however they were placed outside of majungasaurinae as basal brachyrostrans.